ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1.
-Building a Production-Ready E-Commerce Platform with Next.js 16: A Complete Guide - <a href="https://medium.com/@reactjsbd/building-a-production-ready-e-commerce-platform-with-next-js-16-a-complete-guide-8323b05deb1d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. ️ Bulletproof Your Vite React App: The Ultimate Guide to Automated Code Quality with Husky… - <a href="https://mujtabaadamu1998.medium.com/%EF%B8%8F-bulletproof-your-vite-react-app-the-ultimate-guide-to-automated-code-quality-with-husky-da4087b27408?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noor Mohamad`**
+✍️ **posted by `Mujtaba Adamu`**

-<blockquote>How modern web technologies and thoughtful architecture create scalable, lightning-fast online stores
+<blockquote>Stop Bad Code Before It Reaches Your Repository
 Continue reading on Medium »</blockquote>

 <h3>2.
-MERN Stack Roadmap for Beginners: Step-by-Step Guide - <a href="https://medium.com/@info_80576/mern-stack-roadmap-for-beginners-step-by-step-guide-8e837776b741?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Hiring React.js Developers Is Smart for Modern Web Development - <a href="https://teamjft.medium.com/why-hiring-react-js-developers-is-smart-for-modern-web-development-04b7845773a5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JustAcademy Software Training Institute`**
+✍️ **posted by `Jellyfish Technologies`**

-<blockquote>Learn Full-Stack Development with JavaScript — from frontend to backend and everything in between.
+<blockquote>Modern businesses depend on strong digital experiences to engage customers, sell products, and build trust.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Use the React useContext Hook (Step-by-Step Beginner’s Guide with Example) - <a href="https://medium.com/@glasampath/how-to-use-the-react-usecontext-hook-step-by-step-beginners-guide-with-example-9880c2e2a71a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top MERN Stack Project Ideas for Portfolio — Build, Learn & Get Hired - <a href="https://medium.com/@trrev2021/top-mern-stack-project-ideas-for-portfolio-build-learn-get-hired-eb7ad2712012?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amila sampath`**
+✍️ **posted by `JustAcademy  Classes`**

-<blockquote>If you have been learning React for a while, you have probably faced this situation:
+<blockquote>If you’re a budding MERN Stack developer, building real-world projects is the best way to strengthen your skills and create a standout…
- You need to pass data from one component to another… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Introducing ForgeUI — Free, Modern UI Blocks for Developers Building with Tailwind & Shadcn - <a href="https://medium.com/@forgeuidev/introducing-forgeui-free-modern-ui-blocks-for-developers-building-with-tailwind-shadcn-14c036edb9cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MERN Stack vs MEAN Stack: Full Comparison & Which One to Choose - <a href="https://medium.com/@info_80576/mern-stack-vs-mean-stack-full-comparison-which-one-to-choose-84a76722f1f4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Forgeuidev`**
+✍️ **posted by `JustAcademy Software Training Institute`**

-<blockquote>As a frontend developer, I often found myself rebuilding the same sections — hero banners, dashboards, pricing tables, modals — over and…
+<blockquote>In web development today, two of the most popular full-stack JavaScript frameworks are MERN (MongoDB, Express, React, Node) and MEAN…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Senior React Mindset: 7 Shifts for Clean, Scalable Code - <a href="https://medium.com/write-a-catalyst/the-senior-react-mindset-7-shifts-for-clean-scalable-code-b749d81e0bb3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Full-Stack MERN Application Step by Step - <a href="https://medium.com/@info_80576/how-to-build-a-full-stack-mern-application-step-by-step-d6c92f85eed7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tabish anwar`**
+✍️ **posted by `JustAcademy Software Training Institute`**

-<blockquote>How to Go from “It Works” to “It’s Well-Designed”
+<blockquote>Full-stack development is one of the most in-demand skills in today’s tech industry, and the MERN stack (MongoDB, Express.js,
-Continue reading on Write A Catalyst »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-5 Best Free Hosting Platforms for Frontend Developers (2025 Edition) - <a href="https://medium.com/@Shreyasdevxx/5-best-free-hosting-platforms-for-frontend-developers-2025-edition-698bf2d150e9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Preact vs React in 2025: Which JavaScript Framework Delivers the Best Performance? - <a href="https://medium.com/@marketing_96787/preact-vs-react-in-2025-which-javascript-framework-delivers-the-best-performance-f2ded55808a4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shreyas Kallurkar`**
+✍️ **posted by `Keval Padia`**

-<blockquote>As a frontend developer, one of the most common questions is — “Where should I host my Next, React, Vue, or static website for free?”
-With…
+<blockquote>Compare Preact vs React in 2025.
+Learn performance, features, and real coding examples to choose the best JavaScript library.
 Continue reading on Medium »</blockquote>

 <h3>7.
-30 Most Asked Questions in Frontend Interviews : Part 1 - <a href="https://javascript.plainenglish.io/30-most-asked-questions-in-frontend-interviews-part-1-dccac56c2e69?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Orchestrator’s Journey, Part 5: The Invisible Enemy The Polyfill War (config-overrides.js) - <a href="https://medium.com/@NativeWise/the-orchestrators-journey-part-5-the-invisible-enemy-the-polyfill-war-config-overrides-js-487b8ab2424a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pratik Rai`**
+✍️ **posted by `NativeWise`**

-<blockquote>A solid grasp of the fundamentals is what truly sets someone apart
+<blockquote>By now, we’ve seen why our project makes smart network choices and how it connects to Web3 through MetaMask, Ethers.js, and the Irys SDK…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-AI SDK and React/Next.js: Unlocking a New Era of Interactive AI Agents - <a href="https://medium.com/@johngoyason/ai-sdk-and-react-next-js-unlocking-a-new-era-of-interactive-ai-agents-f860326c7e35?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Render ≠ Response: The Case for Pure React Server Components - <a href="https://medium.com/@juanhander/render-response-the-case-for-pure-react-server-components-7140f4425ede?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniel Dihardja`**
+✍️ **posted by `Han`**

-<blockquote>The AI SDK, combined with React/Next.js, turns intelligent models into fully interactive, real-time web experiences.
+<blockquote>You can call cookies() in a React Server Component today.
+ But if you try to set a cookie, nothing happens.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js for Beginners: Your Gateway to Modern Web Development - <a href="https://medium.com/@samuelobengamoakojnr/next-js-for-beginners-your-gateway-to-modern-web-development-1364e70ebc3e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Learning New Frameworks.Learn How Computers Work. - <a href="https://medium.com/codeelevation/stop-learning-new-frameworks-learn-how-computers-work-d38fad938522?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samuel Obeng Amoako Jnr`**
+✍️ **posted by `Devrim Ozcay`**

-<blockquote>Why Every React Developer Should Learn Next.js (And Why It’s Easier Than You Think)
+<blockquote>You don’t need another framework.
+You need to understand how the machine works.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeElevation »</blockquote>

 <h3>3.
-Building a Production-Ready E-Commerce Platform with Next.js 16: A Complete Guide - <a href="https://medium.com/@reactjsbd/building-a-production-ready-e-commerce-platform-with-next-js-16-a-complete-guide-8323b05deb1d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Most Modern AI Tools Are Being Built with Next.js (2025 Edition) - <a href="https://medium.com/@rameshkannanyt0078/why-most-modern-ai-tools-are-being-built-with-next-js-2025-edition-8f473977d2d0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noor Mohamad`**
+✍️ **posted by `Ramesh Kannan s`**

-<blockquote>How modern web technologies and thoughtful architecture create scalable, lightning-fast online stores
+<blockquote>If you look around at the AI product landscape in 2025 — chatbots, copilots, AI-native SaaS dashboards, voice assistants, design tools…
 Continue reading on Medium »</blockquote>

 <h3>4.
-ChatGPT Go is Now Free in India for One Year — Here’s What This Means for You - <a href="https://medium.com/@rameshkannanyt0078/chatgpt-go-is-now-free-in-india-for-one-year-heres-what-this-means-for-you-0ab35dc5ecad?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React’s Hidden Gems: useId and useImperativeHandle for Scalable, Reusable Components - <a href="https://javascript.plainenglish.io/reacts-hidden-gems-useid-and-useimperativehandle-for-scalable-reusable-components-52dd1d43458b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramesh Kannan s`**
+✍️ **posted by `Praveenterax`**

-<blockquote>Artificial intelligence isn’t just a tech buzzword anymore.
-It’s part of our daily routines — from drafting emails to learning new skills…
+<blockquote>Whenever we hear about React hooks, our brain usually jumps straight to the three warriors of React — useState, useEffect, and useContext…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Understanding React’s New <Activity /> Component from an SEO Perspective - <a href="https://medium.com/@divyanshu.1810/understanding-reacts-new-activity-component-from-an-seo-perspective-5aeab1f0056f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Power of Server Actions in Next.js 14: A New Era of Simpler Full-Stack Development - <a href="https://medium.com/@alisha00/the-power-of-server-actions-in-next-js-14-a-new-era-of-simpler-full-stack-development-2f08465839f7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Divyanshu Yadav`**
+✍️ **posted by `Alisha ✨`**

-<blockquote>React 19.2 introduces a new rendering primitive called <Activity />, designed to control how parts of the UI are mounted, hidden, and…
+<blockquote>When I first started working with Next.js, I loved its blend of React’s component-driven architecture with the flexibility of server-side…
 Continue reading on Medium »</blockquote>

 <h3>6.
+Deploying NextJs App build standalone on Win Server with HttpPlatformHandler - <a href="https://medium.com/@ph.stos.udia/deploying-nextjs-app-build-standalone-on-win-server-with-httpplatformhandler-a480d9c8af2c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Phillipe Macedo`**

+<blockquote>After an extensive period of trial and error and troubleshooting, I was unsuccessful in deploying a Next.js
+Continue reading on Medium »</blockquote>

+<h3>7.
+How to Add Authentication System in Next.js Using Auth js v5 with credentials - <a href="https://medium.com/@ehmasuk/how-to-add-login-system-in-next-js-using-auth-js-v5-with-credentials-3e03337f558a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ehmasuk`**

+<blockquote>In this tutorial, we will learn how to add login and logout authentication in a Next.js app using Auth.js v5 (NextAuth).
+We will also see…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Turbopack Builds in Next.js 16: Performance Gains & Real-World Impact - <a href="https://medium.com/@mernstackdevbykevin/turbopack-builds-in-next-js-16-performance-gains-real-world-impact-ffa6dc447821?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin - MERN Stack Developer`**

+<blockquote>How Vercel’s Rust-powered bundler is reshaping build times and developer experience in 2025
+Continue reading on Medium »</blockquote>

+<h3>9.
+Why I Use Feature Flags Even in Small SaaS Projects - <a href="https://medium.com/@joseph.goins/why-i-use-feature-flags-even-in-small-saas-projects-9bdc025985f0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Joseph Goins`**

+<blockquote>When you’re a solo developer, it’s tempting to think you don’t need feature flags.
+Continue reading on Medium »</blockquote>

-Building a Features Bento Grid for My First UI Template - <a href="https://medium.com/@sushilmagare10/building-a-features-bento-grid-for-my-first-ui-template-eb75867e2d09?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>10.
+TypeScript 6.9: Smarter Type Inference & Enhanced Error Messages - <a href="https://medium.com/@mernstackdevbykevin/typescript-6-9-smarter-type-inference-enhanced-error-messages-4d1b852ab0d7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sushilmagare`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>I recently started working on my first UI template, and one of the core sections I wanted to get right early was the Features Bento Grid…
+<blockquote>How the latest TypeScript release is making JavaScript development safer, faster, and more intuitive for modern full-stack teams
 Continue reading on Medium »</blockquote>

 <br/>